veevo/dev/content/en/spiritism/phenomena/physical.md

 ---
-layout: default-md
-section: Mediumship
 title: Physical Phenomena
-subtitle: In vestibulum massa quis arcu lobortis tempus.
+description: In vestibulum massa quis arcu lobortis tempus.
 Nam pretium arcu in odio vulputate luctus.
+date: "2019-01-01"
+tags:
+- phenomena
+categories:
+- spiritism
 ---

 ## Physical Phenomena
 The nature of the communication that exists between the medium and the spirit can be placed in two main categories: Physical and Intellectual Phenomena.

 The first refers to all mediumship phenomena that involves the spirit acting upon inanimate objects in the physical world by using energy from the medium.